-The Office of Career Development offers guidance on all aspects of career planning and job searching.
+The Career Development offers guidance on all aspects of career planning and job searching.
 We provide individual advisement through scheduled appointments and "drop-ins" (where students can come without an appointment to get quick questions asked and answered).
 We administer a database of employment opportunities ranging from internships to full-time post graduate positions and assist students in preparation for their job search through assistance with resumes, cover letters and interviewing strategies.
 Additionally, we maintain an exceptional Career Library with over 100 books, magazines and newspapers providing up-to-date resources on career fields.
 We also organize career fairs where employers come to NSU to present their organizations to our students.
 For a full list of our services, please click here.

 Parents can play an important role in supporting their student with their career issues in the following ways:

 - Encourage and support your student as he/she explores different career options through research at the our office, internships, part-time jobs, extracurricular and volunteer activities, and informational interviews

 - Suggest he/she use the resources available at Nova, especially the Office of Career Development.

 - Serve as a source of career and job information

 - Ask questions about their career interests and job search activities and show interest in their ideas and strategies.

 - Encourage your student to meet with people in fields that interest them (the Trojan Network)

 - Be open-minded rather than telling your student what major, career field, or job he/she ought to pursue